fredricksonn/WilLights/README.md

 The code is everything else in this repository.
 There are three files right now, and you can move stuff around as you want to.
 I like to organize my code into three sections:
 1. Definitions - Variables and constants that I will use everywhere else
 2. Functions - Things that I might want to call multiple times, I put in functions and place in their own file.
 3. The executive - Actually does stuff.
+In this case its the *.INO file.
+It includes the other two headers to get access to everything, then calls it.

 ## Useful Links
 Controlling the LEDS - https://create.arduino.cc/projecthub/electropeak/neopixel-how-to-control-ws2812-rgb-led-w-arduino-46c08f